Yaraslaut/form/README.md

 ```

-## Deserialization into different formats
+## Deserialization from different formats

 Only YAML supported at the moment